top of page

 Kathryn's background has centered on human-environment relationships and systems connectivity, providing her with a comprehensive understanding of how the built environment and outdoor spaces intricately intersect with our lives.
 She has been actively involved in community projects, design research, landscape design, and environmental stewardship, positioning her to contribute effectively to roles related to design, planning, and research initiatives.

-She is nationally recognized as the 2022 LAF National Olmsted Scholar, acknowledging her leadership potential, innovative ideas, influential communication, and public service that foster human and societal benefits.
+She is nationally recognized as the 2022 LAF National Olmsted Scholar, honored for her leadership potential, innovative ideas, influential communication, and public service that foster human and societal benefits.
+She leveraged insights from her research to drive innovation in the inclusive design of outdoor environments, both as a Landscape Architecture Foundation (LAF) Fellow for Innovation and Leadership and as the founder of the NeuroScapes Design Collective.

-As a trail enthusiast, she enjoys cycling, mountain biking, and hiking.
-She also participates in water and winter sports.
-When not recreating outdoors (or contributing to inclusive design and landscape enhancement projects), she writes, plays guitar, sings, creates visual artwork, and spends time with her family and community.
+As a trail enthusiast, she enjoys nearly any activity that gets her outdoors.
+When not hiking, biking, skiing (or contributing to landscape projects) she writes, plays guitar, crafts artwork, and cherishes her time spent with her family and community.

 Equity, Diversity, and Inclusion